 By practicing gratitude we’re training our brain to always be happy and that’s such a cool thing.
 It’s amazing that we can overwrite the incessant loop of worrying about the past and future with a practice that keeps us grounded in the here and now.

-Because failures can be a downer, unless you’re very certain you can do a longer period, it may be best to start with the 3-day challenge and extend it.
+For your gratitude challenge, choose a period of 3 days, a month, or a year.
+Because failures can be a downer, unless you’re certain you can do a longer period, you may want to start with the 3-day challenge.
+You can always extend it.

 - Know Why you want to do it.
 What benefits might you get or would like to see?